31 Oct – 1 Nov 2025, PRAGUE

 Media Innovation Summit

 European independent media face tough challenges – from financial sustainability to getting audiences’ attention and rebuilding trust.
-This summit is designed for independent newsrooms working on new products and experimenting with ways to stay relevant and boost their resilience.
+This summit was designed for independent newsrooms working on new products and experimenting with ways to stay relevant and boost their resilience.

-This will be a place to:
+Together, we created a place to:

 • Learn from peers who used design thinking to research, prototype, and test new approaches;